Nowasys.com

 It’s a simple class

-that used to generate the greeting message, it receives a parameter to associate name with the message.
+GreetingWorld, designed to generate greeting message.
+There is a private field to preserve salutation with associated setter and getter.
+You can find a method greet that used to generate the greeting message, it receives a parameter to associate name with the message.
 Now let’s see how groovy code looks like for this program.Groovy version

 If we look at line 2 to 10, there is a

-field with associated setter and getter.Groovy support properties - fields and properties have been merged in groovy so that they act and look the same.
+private field with associated setter and getter.Groovy support properties - fields and properties have been merged in groovy so that they act and look the same.

 Rather than creating a

-and writing a getter and setter, we can simply declare it as a property without any explicit access modifier.
+private field for salutation and writing a getter and setter, we can simply declare it as a property without any explicit access modifier.
 When groovy is compiles to byte code, following rules will apply;- If the data member is declared with an access modifier (

-) then a field is generated. - A data member declared with no access modifier generates a
+public,privateorprotected) then a field is generated. - A data member declared with no access modifier generates a

-getter and setter (i.e. a property). - If a property is declared
+privatefield withpublicgetter and setter (i.e. a property). - If a property is declared

-field is created final and no setter is generated. - You can declare a property and also declare your own getter or setter.
+finaltheprivatefield is created final and no setter is generated. - You can declare a property and also declare your own getter or setter.

 - You can declare a property and a field of the same name, the property will use that field then.